Sweet Tamales | Piña Colada Tamales

 Make The Sweet Masa

-To start off we mix all of the dry ingredients in a large bowl.
 Then the coconut oil is mixed in until coarse crumbs are achieved.
-Next the pineapple juice is drizzled into the masa and mix until well combined again.
+Next the pineapple juice (if you’re using food dye add it now too) is drizzled into the masa and mixed until well combined again.

 Add the Pineapple and Shredded Coconut